 AOP Terrasses du Larzac

-The resulting wine is medium in colour with a gentle minty nose – almost After Eight chocolate – and hints of truffle.
-The palate is bursting with black fruits.
-It is rich and complex with gamey flavours, a hint of liquorice at the finish, very little tannin and great length.
+The resulting wine is medium in colour with a nose of wild herbs.
+The palate is bursting with fruit, mainly black cherry.
+It is concentrated, rich and complex with a hint of liquorice at the finish, very little tannin and great length.
 Yet, it remains surprisingly elegant.

 This calls out for beef with olives, tomatoes and wild herbs…